DFCA: Decentralized Federated Clustering Algorithm: Introduction

 \section{Introduction}

-Federated Learning (FL) has emerged as a new paradigm that allows for clients to train Machine Learning (ML) models collaboratively without the need to share their raw data.
+\IEEEPARstart{F}{ederated} Learning (FL) has emerged as a new paradigm that allows for clients to train Machine Learning (ML) models collaboratively without the need to share their raw data.
 By enabling collaborative training across multiple devices, FL has gained significant attention in research and industry, especially since distributed computing with different devices has become a crucial component of modern technology.
 The most known FL implementation strategy, FedAvg \citep{FL}, and most other known FL algorithms assume a setting with a central instance that aggregates the local updates of all clients to form a global model, which is then broadcast back to the network.
 While effective, this orchestration with a central server introduces several limitations, including a single point of failure, communication delays, and bottlenecks that are often connected to more challenging learning settings with Internet of Things (IoT) devices and mobile phones \citep{lalitha2018fully}.
+In such environments, devices are often highly heterogeneous in data or computation, network connectivity is intermittent, and communication links are unreliable.
+These characteristics amplify the central server bottleneck, making synchronous aggregation inefficient or even infeasible in practical IoT deployments, thereby motivating decentralized approaches.

 To address the limitations of centralized Federated Learning (CFL), recent research has explored decentralized Federated Learning (DFL), where clients communicate with each other without the need for a central instance \citep{lalitha2018fully}.
 Decentralized strategies often utilize peer-to-peer (P2P) \citep{lalitha2019peer} or gossip-based \citep{hu2019decentralizedfederatedlearningsegmented, GOSSIP} exchange methods to achieve convergence through direct communication between clients.
 DFL approaches remove the single point of failure, often reduce communication cost and delays, and improve the overall robustness \citep{DFL}.